4C-multiphysics/4C/doc/readthedocs/community_roles.rst

 Members of this group actively contribute to |FOURC| by writing and improving both code and documentation.
 They also play a key role in reviewing pull requests and engaging in ongoing development discussions.
-Developer have the privilege to approve and merge pull requests.
+Developers have the privilege to approve and merge pull requests.
 To foster collaboration, a developer meeting is held every four weeks (currently on the last Wednesday of each month), providing an opportunity for broader discussions.

 4C Maintainer